-As such an island, it is a safe home for many species of wildlife if their food resources are sufficient.
-In some cases, it might stand as the last refuge of wild animal.
-For example; 200 individuals of Mongolian gazelle were translocated into Khomyn tal from Eastern Mongolia after a sharp decline in number and distribution range of Western population occurred in the 1980th.
-Hence, the population has been greatly increased up from hundreds to thousands with extended distribution area outside the Great lakes depression.
+Being such an island, it is a safe home for many species of wildlife.
+In some cases, it might stand as the last refuge of wild animals.
+For example, 200 individuals of Mongolian gazelle were translocated into Khomyn Tal from Eastern Mongolia after a sharp decline in number and distribution range of the gazelle in Western Mongolia in the 1980s.
+Hence, the population has been greatly increasing from hundreds to several thousands with extended distribution area outside the Great Lakes Depression.

-Totally, 46 mammals found in Khomyn tal, 7 of which are listed in the IUCN Red List and the Red List of Mongolia.
-These seven species are Przewalski’s horse (Equus ferus Przewalskii), Siberian Ibex (Capra sibirica), Black-tailed gazelle (Gazella subgutturosa), Saiga antelope (Saiga borealis), Mongolian gazelle (Procapra gutturosa), Wild boar (Sus scrofa nigripes) are permanent while Snow leopard (Uncia uncia) occasionally found in northern mountains to Khomyn tal.
+In total, 46 mammals species are found in Khomyn Tal, seven of which are listed in the IUCN Red List and the Red List of Mongolia.
+These seven species are Przewalski’s horse (Equus ferus Przewalskii), Siberian Ibex (Capra sibirica), Black-tailed gazelle (Gazella subgutturosa), Saiga antelope (Saiga borealis), Mongolian gazelle (Procapra gutturosa) and Wild boar (Sus scrofa nigripes) – permanent inhabitants of Khomyn Tal, while Snow leopard (Uncia uncia) can be occasionally found in northern mountains.

-Six dominant vegetation of xeric types (hard steppe, Psammochloa villosa comm, speargrass sand steppe, foothill steppe, wormwood steppe, rocky hill comm) in Khomyn tal cover 88.86% of the entire land.
-The eponym is predominated in vast community of Psammochloa villosa, whereas Stipa glareosa/gobica predominant among other significant species cover of remaining five vegetation types.
-The mesic vegetation types (reed bed, wet riverbed meadow, elymus sand steppe) made of 11.14% of Khomyn tal area mainly dispersed in water table or lake shores.
+Six xeric types of vegetation dominant in the steppe zone (hard steppe, speargrass sand steppe, foothill steppe, wormwood steppe, rocky hill) found in Khomyn Tal cover 88.86% of the entire area.
+The eponym is predominated in vast community of Psammochloa villosa, whereas Stipa glareosa/gobica predominant among other significant species cover remaining five vegetation types.
+Mesic vegetation types (reed bed, wet riverbed meadow, elymus sand steppe) constitute 11.14% of Khomyn Tal area, found mainly in wetlands and lake shores.

-Stipa glareosa is a dominant grass of plain whereas a similar species of Stipa gobica found in desert steppe community near Seer Mountain in the east, both of which have the highest nutrition value for Przewalski’s horses and ungulates in KTNP.
+Stipa glareosa is a dominant grass of the steppe whereas a similar species of Stipa gobica is found in desert steppe community near Seer Mountain in the east, both of which have the highest nutrition value for Przewalski’s horses and ungulates in KTNP.
 In total, 134 species of plants are registered in Khomyn Tal.

 134 species of plants are registered in Khomyn tal.